simplex-chat/simplex-chat/blog/20230925-simplex-chat-v5-3-desktop-app-local-file-encryption-directory-service.md

 Also, we added 6 new interface languages: Arabic<sup>*</sup>, Bulgarian, Finnish, Hebrew<sup>*</sup>, Thai and Ukranian - thanks to [our users and Weblate](https://github.com/simplex-chat/simplex-chat#help-translating-simplex-chat).

-\* Android only.
+\* Android app.

-\*\* iOS only.
+\*\* iOS app.

 ## Multiplatform desktop app

 <img src="/docs/images/simplex-desktop-light.png" width="500">

-The desktop app is based on the same code as our Android app, so it has most of the features of Android app!
+Thanks a lot to everybody who was testing the desktop app since July – it really helped to make it stable!

-To use desktop app you will need to **create a new profile**.
-As SimpleX platform has no user accounts, it's not as simple as for centralized apps to share access to the same profile from two devices.
+To use desktop app you need to **create a new profile**.
+As SimpleX platform has no user accounts, it's not as simple as for centralized apps to access the same profile from two devices.

-We are working on the solution to use your mobile profile from desktop app - it will be released in the next version.
-For now, as a workaround, you can join groups from both mobile and desktop device, and use small groups instead of direct conversations.
+The next app version will allow using your mobile profile from desktop app.
+For now, as a workaround, you can join groups from both mobile and desktop devices, and use small groups instead of direct conversations.

 When you start the app first time, you will be offered to **set database passphrase** – you have to memorize it, as there is no way to recover it.
 If you skip it, a random passphrase will be generated and stored on your desktop device as plaintext (unencrypted) – you can change it later.

-Other limitations:
+Other limitations of the desktop app:
-- you can play voice messages, but you cannot record them.
+- you cannot send voice messages.
 - there is no support for calls yet.

 ## Group directory service and other group improvements

-Directory service provides a way to search for public groups that users registered.
-To use it, you need to connect to it via SimpleX Chat, as you would connect to any other contact, and type some search terms.
+Directory service provides a way to search for public groups submitted by the users.
+To use it, you need to connect to it via SimpleX Chat, as you would connect to any other contact, and type some words to search.

 You can also create and register your group, with some limitations explained [here](../docs/DIRECTORY.md).

 Other group improvements in this release:

-- groups up to 20 members support sending delivery receipts.
+- you can send delivery receipts to the groups up to 20 members.

-- if the group settings allow it, you can now send direct messages to group members even after you deleted the contact.
+- if the group settings allow it, you can send direct messages to group members even after you deleted the contact.

-- connections between members happen faster, and we also a bug that prevented the connections to complete in some cases.
+- connections between members are made faster, and the bug that prevented the connections in some cases is fixed in this release.

-The next release will reduce the time it takes to send messages to the group, especially when there are many members.
+The next release will reduce the time it takes to send messages to the group, especially when there are many members or when you have a slow device storage.

 ## Encrypted local files and media with forward secrecy

-All messages, files and media in SimpleX Chat were always end-to-end encrypted from the very beginning.
+All messages, files and media sent via SimpleX Chat were always end-to-end encrypted from the very beginning.
 SimpleX Chat uses double-ratchet algorithm with encrypted message headers, for the best possible meta-data protection.

-You contacts, groups and messages are stored in the local database on your device, and this database was encrypted starting from [v4.0 released a year ago](./20220928-simplex-chat-v4-encrypted-database.md).
+You contacts, groups and messages are stored in the local database on your device, and this database was encrypted from [v4.0 released a year ago](./20220928-simplex-chat-v4-encrypted-database.md).

 But until this version all files and media in the app storage were not encrypted, and when you exported the chat archive, they were unencrypted there as well.

+From v5.3 all files and media (except videos, for now) are encrypted with a random symmetric key - in many cases they are encrypted before they are written to the storage.
+Local file encryption can be disabled via Privacy & Security settings, for example, if you need to access the files from the storage outside of the app.

+In addition to the videos that are stored unencrypted, there are other rare scenarios when the received files may be unencrypted in this release.
+Files have an open or closed lock icons to indicate whether they were encrypted locally.
+These limitations will be addressed in the next release.
+In any case, all files and media are always sent end-to-end encrypted, without any exceptions.

-From v5.3 all files and media (except videos for now) are encrypted with a random symmetric key - in many cases they are encrypted before they are written to the storage.
-The key itself is stored in the encrypted database, associated with the message, so if you delete the message with the attached file and media, the key will be irreversibly deleted as well, so even if an attacker gains access to your database, they won't be able to decrypt the file.
+The keys used to encrypt files locally are associated with the messages and stored in the encrypted database.
+If you delete a message with the attached file or media, the key will be irreversibly deleted as well.
+Even if an attacker gains access to your database passphrase later and to the copy of the encrypted file, they won't be able to decrypt the file.

-So unlike file encryption schemes that use the same passphrase to encrypt files as for the database, this approach provides forward secrecy for locally stored files.
+This approach provides forward secrecy for locally stored files, unlike file encryption schemes used in some other apps when the same passphrase is used for all files.

 ## Simplified incognito mode

-Incognito mode was added a yeat ago, but and it turned out to be confusing to many users - it was a global setting, but it only affected the new connections.
+Incognito mode was added a year ago, but it  was confusing for many users - it was a global setting, but it only affected the new connections.

-It is now simpler to use - you can now decide whether to connect to a contact or join a group using your main profile at a point when you create an invitation link or connect via a link or QR code.
+It is now simpler to use - you can decide whether to connect to a contact or join a group using your main profile at a point when you create an invitation link or connect via a link or QR code.

+When you are connecting to people your know you would usually want to share your main profile, and when connecting to public groups or strangers you may want to use a random profile.

 ## SimpleX platform